 The main event every year is Thaipusam in January, where up to 800,000 people visit the cave during the three-day celebration.
 Many of the visitors carry kavadis, large frameworks with various metal skewers and hooks, which are used to pierce the skin, cheeks and tongue.
 They are in trance and thus can not feel the pain.
 Some visitors carry paal kudam (= pot laden with milk) up the steps to "bathe" the deities with the milk.

 To reach the cave, rock stairs with 272 steps must be climbed.
 Because of the high temperature, moisture, and numerous macaque monkeys this ascend is strenuous!

-Dark Cave is below Temple Cave and not a show cave.
-The 2;000 m long cave contains a large number of endemic cave animals.
+Dark Cave is below Temple Cave at step 204 of the 272 concrete steps and not a show cave.
+The 2,000 m long cave contains a large number of endemic cave animals.
+This includes cave spiders (Liphistius batuensis), flatworms (Dugesia batuensis), and spiny millipedes (Ascetophacus macclurei).
 To visit this cave, a permission from the Malaysian Nature Society is necessary.
-They make two different spelunking tours, which are held daily after advance booking.
+They make two different cave trekking tours, which are held daily after advance booking.
 The short tour requires good shoes and physical fitness.
-The long tour is a real spelunking tour and requires a change of clothes and shoes.
+The long tour is a real cave trekking tour and requires a change of clothes and shoes.